MarikenvdVelden/Replication-Hackathons/Mini-Hackathon1.md

 justification for these additional analyses.

-Also, we recommend to use parameters for RMarkdown codeblocks, in particular the `cache = T` parameter for codeblocks that take long to compute (e.g., downloading data from AmCAT).
+Also, we recommend to use parameters for RMarkdown codeblocks, in particular the `cache = TRUE` parameter for codeblocks that take long to compute (e.g., downloading data from AmCAT).
 A brief explanation of some usefull parameters is given in the [the tutorial of last week](https://github.com/MarikenvdVelden/Replication-Hackathons/blob/main/Intro-to-rmd-and-data-retrieval.md).